mchmarny/knative-demos/blue-green-deploy/README.md

 Now, refresh the original route https://bg.next.demome.tech a few times to see that some traffic now goes to version 2 of the app.

-> This sample shows a 50/50 split to assure that you don't have to refresh too much, but it's recommended to start with 1-2% of traffic in a production environment.
+> This sample shows a 50/50 split to assure that you don't have to refresh too much, but it's recommended to start with 1-2% of traffic in a production environment while you monitoring metrics for the desired effect.

 ## Re-routing all traffic to the new version